 A term of Hawaiian origin.
-Used in reference to a basaltic lava that occurs in flows with a fissured, rough, clinkery, or jagged surface.
+Used in reference to a basaltic lava flow that has a fissured, rough, clinkery, or jagged surface.
 When cool, they are very difficult to walk on.

 An area, measured in acres, that is owned or controlled by one or more owners or lessees.
 "Gross Acreage" is the entire geographic area under control.
 "Net Acreage" is the gross acreage multiplied by the fractional share of any individual owner or lessee.

 A fan-shaped wedge of sediment that typically accumulates on land where a stream emerges from a steep canyon onto a flat area.
 In map view it has the shape of an open fan.
-Typically forms in arid or semiarid climates.
+Alluvial fans typically form in arid or semiarid climates.
 Shown in the photo is the Badwater Alluvial Fan of Death Valley.

 An unconsolidated accumulation of stream-deposited sediments, including sands, silts, clays, or gravels.
 Shown in the photo is an outcrop of alluvium.

-The maximum angle that a soil, sediment or other loose material can be placed or accumulate and be stable.
+The maximum angle that a soil, sediment, or other loose, cohesionless material can be placed or accumulate and be stable from down-slope movement.
 The angle of repose varies for different types of materials and different moisture conditions.
+Image copyright iStockphoto / Barcin.